The adrenal glands, located on the cephalad portion of each kidney, consist of a cortex and medulla, each with separate endocrine functions.

 The adrenal medulla is composed of chromaffin cells, which synthesize and secrete catecholamines (mainly epinephrine and lesser amounts of norepinephrine).
 Chromaffin cells also produce bioactive amines and peptides (eg, histamine, serotonin, chromogranins, neuropeptide hormones).
 Epinephrine and norepinephrine, the major effector amines of the sympathetic nervous system, are responsible for the “flight or fight” response (ie, chronotropic and inotropic effects on the heart; bronchodilation; peripheral and splanchnic vasoconstriction with skeletal muscular vasodilation; metabolic effects including glycogenolysis, lipolysis, and renin release).

 Most deficiency syndromes affect output of all adrenocortical hormones.
-Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).
+Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease—see Addison Disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).

 Hyperfunction causes distinct clinical syndromes.
-Hypersecretion of androgens results in adrenal virilism; of glucocorticoids, Cushing syndrome; and of aldosterone, hyperaldosteronism (aldosteronism).
+Hypersecretion of androgens results in adrenal virilism (see Adrenal Virilism); of glucocorticoids, Cushing syndrome (see Cushing Syndrome); and of aldosterone, hyperaldosteronism (aldosteronism—see Primary Aldosteronism).
 These syndromes frequently have overlapping features.
-Hyperfunction may be compensatory, as in congenital adrenal hyperplasia (see Endocrine Disorders in Children: Congenital Adrenal Hyperplasia), or due to acquired hyperplasia, adenomas, or adenocarcinomas.
-Excess quantities of epinephrine and norepinephrine are produced in pheochromocytoma.
+Hyperfunction may be compensatory, as in congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia), or due to acquired hyperplasia, adenomas, or adenocarcinomas.
+Excess quantities of epinephrine and norepinephrine are produced in pheochromocytoma (see Pheochromocytoma).